 ALOHA!

-If you are looking for a low-key evening in Waikiki, then here are some ideas of things to do in Waikiki at night!
+If you are looking for a low-key evening in Waikiki, then here are some ideas of Waikiki evening activities!

 1. Friday night fireworks in Waikiki